World Assembly of Youth: Presidents

-Secretary Generals
+Secretaries general

 Activities

 The World Assembly of Youth has two main tasks:

 To represent its members towards international organisations and institutions and promote the work of voluntary youth organisations all over the world.
 WAY deals with all issues affecting youth in international, regional, and local level.

 WAY organises events on global, regional, and national levels.
 These events are often carried out in cooperation with other international youth organisations, regional youth structures or national affiliates.
 WAY's representatives participate in various UN working groups and other meetings promoting youth issues and the interests of member organisations.